avanzosc/sale-addons/sale_student_event/README.rst

 Sale student event
 ==================

 * Student and event in sale order line.
+Is member boolean in event and sale order line.

 Bug Tracker
 ===========